Extreme living: homes at the end of the Earth

 Agafia’s hut, Siberia, Russia

-Without trucks, cars or any other form of modern transport, Agafia walks or skis wherever she needs to go.
-She straps her feet into a pair of clever homemade skis so that she can traverse the rugged landscape to fetch wood, food and water.
+Without trucks, cars or any other form of modern transport, Agafia navigates the local terrain by foot.
+She showed the filmmakers the pair of clever homemade skis that enable her to traverse the rugged landscape to fetch wood, food and water.

 Katskhi Pillar, Imereti, Georgia